 Many carbon offsetting projects are not as effective as they seem.

-For example, trees are one of the our planet’s best carbon sinks, but our over-reliance on planting them will hurt us in the long run.
-On a mission to rewild more land, we may forget that we need said land to grow our food.
+For example, trees are one of our planet’s best carbon sinks, but our over-reliance on planting them will hurt us in the long run.
+On a mission to rewild more land, we may forget that we need to say land to grow our food.

 A report from Oxfam shows that if we focus on planting forests to reach Net Zero, we will need around 1.6bn hectares – more than all the farmland on the planet.
 This would impact food security and raise food prices.

 Not to mention that consumers can tell real change from greenwashing.
 Gone are the days when people would applaud a company for planting 100,000 trees.
 Now they’re asking: “What about the plastic in your packaging?”.
 And they’re right.

 But perhaps the biggest issue with carbon offsets is that they don’t tackle the emissions that are happening within the company’s supply chain.
 They’re a way of outsourcing responsibility, allowing ‘business as usual’ to continue without long-term change.